Ellen White’s Visions and Prophecies

-It’s natural to feel cautious or hesitant when we hear about a human being having visions and prophecies.
+It’s natural to feel cautious or hesitant when we hear about a human being receiving prophetic messages from God.
 After all, Jesus Himself warned us about false prophets and their deceptions (Matthew 24:24).
 So our pause is natural, and encouraged.
 We’re supposed to test these things.

 Thankfully, we can count on the Bible’s principles for recognizing a true prophet from a false prophet.